Michael Greco (actor): Television

 Greco became widely known for his role as Beppe Di Marco in the soap opera EastEnders, joining the show in 1998.
 His character was developed as part of the show's introduction of the Di Marco family, the majority of whom featured until all characters with the exception of Beppe and his son Joe were axed from the show in the year 2000.
 Greco continued to feature among various storylines until his departure in 2002.
-The Sunday Mirror reported he was sacked from the show after voicing his displeasure with his character's storylines and alleged jealousy of other actor's scripts.
+The Sunday Mirror reported he was sacked from the show after voicing his displeasure with his character's storylines and alleged jealousy of other actors' scripts.
 Greco profusely denied the speculation and stated he had resigned from the show solely due to no longer wanting celebrity status and still holds the show in high regard.
 He also stated he would happily consider a return to the show if offered.

 Greco appeared in Celebrity Love Island in 2005.
 He was a contestant on ITV's Soapstar Superstar in January 2006, and played in the Rest of the World team versus Prestonpans in the Soccer Aid match in 2006.

 Greco was the voiceover person on the TV documentary show America's Hardest Bounty Hunters, on the Australian pay-TV Crime and Investigation channel (FOXTEL).
 In May 2017, Greco played a police officer in British medical drama series Casualty.
 Michael also played a role in the Netflix series Queen Cleopatra in 2023.